 When your thyroid isn’t working properly, you want to sleep 24X7.
-It causes an extreme level of exhaustiveness which never wants you to wake-up from bed.
+It causes an extreme level of exhaustiveness, which never wants you to wake up from the bed.

 This is a sign of hypothyroidism.
 As stated earlier, even if you sleep for hours without any disturbance, you don’t feel fresh.

-Even when you fall asleep, you are likely to wake-up in the middle of the sleep and find it difficult to sleep again.
+Even when you fall asleep, you are likely to wake up in the middle of sleep and find it difficult to sleep again.

-Since poor functions of the thyroid gland can cause irregular periods, it can dramatically impact the fertility rate (most common in women) or lead to miscarriage.
+Since the thyroid gland’s poor functions can cause irregular periods, it can dramatically impact the fertility rate (most common in women) or lead to miscarriage.

 If you are trying to conceive but unable to make it, it could be due to your poor functioning thyroid gland.